North Sikkim Tour

 Pickup from Bagdogra airport and drive to Gangtok, the picturesque capital of Sikkim.
-In the evening we walk around the bustling main square of the city, absorbing its vibrant culture.
+In the evening walk around the bustling main square of the city, absorbing its vibrant culture.
 O/n at Mintokling guesthouse or similar

 Day 2: Gangtok to Lachen

-Today marks our journey into North Sikkim as we drive to Lachen , meaning ‘Big Valley’ , by far the most picturesque valley in all of Sikkim.
+Today marks your journey into North Sikkim as we drive to Lachen , meaning ‘Big Valley’ , by far the most picturesque valley in all of Sikkim.
 The road passes through verdant mountains laden with waterfalls , a landscape definite to mesmerize you.
 In the evening walk around Lachen, learning about the rich history and culture rich as it was one of the earliest Tibetan settlements in Sikkim.
 O/n at a homestay in Lachen

 Day 3: Gugudongmar